yukikitayama/webapp-nextjs/articles/develop-slash-command-in-slack.md

 Taking about 1500 milliseconds when extracting data from request object.

-When publishing message to Pub/Sub, taking about
+When publishing message to Pub/Sub, taking about 1500 milliseconds.

 Once instance is created, response is about 50 milliseconds.